eahanson/related-files/README.md

 Parses a string (usually the contents of a file) to find related files based on annotations within the file.

-It makes no attempt to programmatically determine related files; instead, file authors get to specify the full and correct list of related files.

-## Contents

-- `src/related.js` is the main implementation
+It's common for code editors to have a built-in or extension-provided feature to switch between a code file and its test, using some heuristics that work most of the time.
+Some editors and extensions will also try to jump to other kinds of related files, such as CSS files.
+In my experience, these tools find the related files often enough to sound promising, but are frustrating in practice because they don't work 100% of the time, or don't work on entire types of files.

+This repo contains Javascript code to parse annotations in a string, returning a list of `key`/`path` objects.
-- `related-files.novaextension` is an extension for the [Nova](https://nova.app) editor
+It also contains an extension for the [Nova](https://nova.app) editor that lets users open one of the related files.

 ## Annotations